Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Expect some Early Weight Loss:

-Clients already underweight need to make sure they compensate for calorie needs.
+Clients already underweight need to make sure they compensate calorie needs.
 Usually by increasing the number of shakes, or by adding MCT oil or other elements to their shakes.
 Underweight individuals should be monitored to assure nutritional needs are being met.

 Find an online caloric need calculator that takes into account your activity level.
 Make sure that you stock up on enough elemental diet powder to last you for the full program, you do not want to undershoot your needs and discontinue your program early.